Dumble Amplifiers: Steel String Singer

 The Steel String Singer is an adjustable single channel "clean" amplifier with reverb..
 Fewer than 12 of the original Steel String Singers have been accounted for.

 As is typical with Dumble amplifier models, the Steel String Singer (SSS) varies from serial number to serial number.
 For example, The first SSS (made for Henry Kaiser) has a built-in vibrato circuit.
 Also, despite its reputation for a clean sound, the earlier SSS (and possibly #7) breaks up when the input gain is turned up or pushed by a strong input signal.
 Earlier versions also had more complicated phase inversion techniques that had been pioneered in vintage high fidelity amplifiers, and Fender style transformers.
 Starting with #4, Dumble simplified the phase inversion and gave the amp more negative feedback, which further cleaned up the signal.
 These updates significantly changed the sound and feel of the circuit, and became standard to the SSS model from #4 and on.
 The sound the Steel String Singer is most known for is a "clean feedback" effect, in which the amplifier feeds back, even though the signal remains clean.
 This is most apparent in later SSS models, though a balance of factors contribute to this behavior, and earlier SSS versions and other Dumble models reportedly imitate the effect under certain conditions.

 Most common features of every Steel String Singer are control oriented.
 Every SSS has special high and low cut filters that adjust overall tone late in the circuit.
 Every SSS has reverb, and every SSS has special coupling techniques and a larger chassis style.
 Guitarists often characterize its sound as extremely clean and compressed, with dynamic response and a lush reverb circuit.
 Its EQ is generally considered relatively flat internally, but malleable through the front panel controls and overall responsiveness.
 There are reportedly "higher highs" and "lower lows" that are not often heard through other amplifiers, and a significant amount of harmonic response to the strength of the input signal.

-Notable owners and users of the Steel String Singer include: Stevie Ray Vaughan, Eric Johnson, David Lindley, Jackson Browne, John Mayer, Kirk Hammett, and Henry Kaiser.
+Notable owners and users of the Steel String Singer include Stevie Ray Vaughan, Eric Johnson, David Lindley, Jackson Browne, John Mayer, Kirk Hammett, and Henry Kaiser.

 Manzamp

 A single channel "no frills" combo amplifier, similar in appearance to the tweed Bassman.
-This was the most expensive amplifier on Dumble's amplifier price sheet in the 90s.
+It was the most expensive amplifier on Dumble's amplifier price sheet in the 90s.
 Bonnie Raitt is a notable original owner of a Manzamp.

 Dumbleland

-One of the earliest Dumble amplifiers, this was also the model that Stevie Ray Vaughan and Double Trouble used for 80% of the guitar tracks on their debut album, Texas Flood, which was recorded at Jackson Browne's studio.
-Browne is a long time friend of Dumble, and owns some of his earliest amplifiers (including the first Overdrive Specials).
+One of the earliest Dumble amplifiers, it was also the model which Stevie Ray Vaughan and Double Trouble used for 80% of the guitar tracks on their debut album, Texas Flood, which was recorded at Jackson Browne's studio.
+Browne was a long time friend of Dumble, and owns some of his earliest amplifiers (including the first Overdrive Specials).
 Jackson Browne's collection of amplifiers introduced Vaughan to Dumble's amps, and Browne introduced Vaughan to Dumble so that he could buy his first Steel String Singer.